Joint Delay-Phase Precoding Under True-Time Delay Constraints in Wideband Sub-THz Hybrid Massive MIMO Systems: Joint Delay and Phase Precoding Under TTD Constraints

-In the following, the benefits of the proposed joint TTD and PS precoder optimization method are discussed.
-The optimal condition in \eqref{eqPSa} and \eqref{eqTTDa} can be rewritten as

-When \eqref{eqcondi} is satisfied, the beam squint is compensated effectively.
-However, the condition \eqref{eqcondi} may be violated, for example, when either $t_{\max}$ becomes small or $N$ becomes large (i.e., $N_t$ tends to be large while fixing $M$, i.e., $N = \frac{N_t}{M}$).
-Based on the condition in \eqref{eqcondi}, we obtain selection criteria (rule of thumb) on the required number of transmit antennas $(N_t)$ and the value of maximum time delay $(t_{\max})$ for the best beam squint compensation as follows.
+When \eqref{eqcondi} is satisfied, the beam squint is compensated effectively. {In this case, the squinted beams are shifted to be aligned with spatial paths.} However, the condition \eqref{eqcondi} may be violated, for example, when either $t_{\max}$ becomes small or $N$ becomes large (i.e., when $N_t$ tends to be large while fixing $M$, i.e., $N = \frac{N_t}{M}$). {This case results in beam misalignment at some subcarrier frequencies, which could cause array gain degradation.} Based on the condition in \eqref{eqcondi}, we obtain selection criteria (rule of thumb) on the required number of transmit antennas $(N_t)$ and the value of maximum time delay $(t_{\max})$ for the best beam squint compensation as follows.